 Pricing up your book is a delicate process: it needs to be good value for customers but also profitable for you.
 I’ll help you with this, and also: getting an ISBN and barcode, selling it on your own website VS using a recognised distributor and the process for getting it listed on Amazon.
 Then we’ll look at marketing your book, the best time of year to publish and how to package and post.

 - You’ll be given access to exercises, advice, tips – and set tasks.
-Modules 1&2 will be available from January 13th, and modules 3&4 from January 20th.
 But you don’t have to sign in at a particular time – you can work on the course whenever it suits you.

-- You’ll have free access to my closed Facebook group, where you can network with other freelancers and business owners, and get exclusive tips and advice.
+- You’ll have free access to my closed Facebook group, where you can network with other freelancers, business owners and creatives, and get exclusive tips and advice.
 Also, there’s an option to set yourself a weekly challenge each Monday, which works well alongside the courses.
 I check in at the end of the week, to see how you got on.

 Who am I?